kabasilim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. 7-file --> Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

 9. 8-cwd_state --> Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.

+10. 9-duplicate_last_line --> Write a script that duplicates the last line of the file iacta
+    * The file iacta will be in the working directory